 - What technical skill DO I WANT TO BE known for?

-- What behaviours DO I WANT TO BE known for?
+- What behaviors DO I WANT TO BE known for?

-- What DO I WANT others’ first impression of me to be?
-What do I WANT them to think of my personal presentation, grooming and impact?
+- What DO I WANT others’ first impressions of me to be?
+What do I WANT them to think of my personal presentation, grooming, and impact?

 Now compare your two lists.
 How far apart are they?
 And what actions do you need to put in place to take steps towards your future-self personal brand?

 For this exercise to work at this best, actually ask the people around you the first list of questions, rather than just filling out your perception of their answers.

 4. Re-energize your network

 To bring your next steps to life, you need to maximize your relationships externally with your employer (as well as internally).
 So many of us let our external network slip when we get comfortable in a company or a job, but this is a source of competitive advantage to you if you invest in it.

 The people who have regular contact with a broader base of people outside of their employer are more valuable to that employer because they bring insight and intelligence that many others won’t.
 They are also more marketable because they know more people and are able to use those relationships for future work opportunities.